UK Pension Transfers to Australia

 Following that announcement, a very large number of Australian superannuation funds applied for and received QROPS status, with HMRC maintaining a list of qualifying funds on its website.
 Self Managed Superannuation Funds (SMSF) in Australia were also able to receive QROPS certification and this increased the transferee's range of choice considerably.
 Apart from registration, the QROPS needs to meet very specific reporting requirements to HMRC for a period of 10 years (originally 5 years, but extended in 2012) after the date of the last transfer from the UK.

 In early April, 2015 the UK enacted a change to its pension regulations effectively prohibiting any access to a pension prior to age 55 unless for reasons of "serious ill health".
 They then contacted all QROPS funds worldwide and sought confirmation that they complied with this requirement.
 Australian superannuation funds do provide access to pension funds prior to age 55 in a limited number of situations apart from ill health (severe financial hardship, DASP payments etc.,) and needed to change their Trust deeds to accommodate this change.
-The end result was that from 1 July 2015 only one Australian fund was listed - the Local Government Superannuation Scheme (LGSS) in Queensland.
+The end result was that from 1 July 2015 only one Australian fund was initially listed - the Local Government Superannuation Scheme (LGSS) in Queensland.
 In practice, from this time onwards direct transfers to Australia became limited to individuals aged 55 and above into self managed superannuation funds whose trust deeds met QROPS requirements.

 Please note that none of these changes required expatriates to transfer their pension; you may continue to leave it in the UK and eventually receive a sterling pension.
 Whether this is the correct approach from a tax and personal perspective should be subject to balanced, professional advice.